 Watching and wagering on Horse racing is extremely popular across the US, especially in Pennsylvania.

 For anyone who is new to betting on horse racing in PA, it can be complicated to place a bet or know where to look for Pennsylvania horse racing news.
-This article provides some information on Pennsylvania horse racing, including how to bet online, how to read the odds, and the raceways in PA.
+This article provides some information on Pennsylvania horse racing, including how to bet online, how to read the odds, best horse betting sites in PA and the raceways in PA.

 Best Pennsylvania Online Horse Betting Sites